Kalathur Kannamma: Release and reception

 Kalathur Kannamma was released on 12 August 1960, and received mostly positive reviews.
 On 11 September 1960, Ananda Vikatan praised Kamal Haasan's performance and described Kalathur Kannamma as one of the best films in Tamil to that point.
 The Madras-based film magazine Movieland said, "A new star rises on the movie horizon".
 The article by film journalist, K. Vasudevan, praised the performance of Haasan.
 Kanthan of Kalki lauded the performances of the various cast members, including Subbaiah and Balaiah, and said the film could be watched once.
 The film was a major commercial success, running for over 100 days in theatres.
 It won the National Film Award for Best Feature Film in Tamil – Certificate of Merit for the Third Best Feature Film in 1961, and Haasan's performance earned him the President's Gold Medal.

 Other versions

 Kalathur Kannamma was dubbed in Telugu as Mavoori Ammayi, which was released on 20 October 1960.
 The film was also remade in the same language as Mooga Nomu (1969).
 Bhimsingh later remade the film in Hindi as Main Chup Rahungi (1962), where "Ammavum Neeye" was re-used as "Tumhi Ho Mata".
-The film was also remade in Sinhala as Mangalika (1963), while the Hindi version was remade as Udarata Menike the same year.